idnavid/idnavid.github.io/index.md

-My work focuses on probabilistic percpectives towards data, also known as *Machine Learning*, *Pattern Recognition*, and *Statistical Signal Processing*.
-I'm primarily interested in studying machine learning algorithms using information theoretic and statistical signal processing ideas.

-Since 2019, I have also become interested in large-scale productionization of Machine Learning models -- conventionally known as ML Ops.
-Although mostly seen as an industry-driven endeavor, ML Ops covers a wide range of academic concepts, including Software Design Patterns, Robustness, Asymptotic Analysis, and many other well-studied themes all within a practical approach towards building modern software systems.

-Below is a list of my ongoing projects and interests as well as some of my previous work.
-Many projects listed here come with source code.
-Some (more recent) repositories may be private, as their respective papers or source material are either pending publication or are part of my employer's intellectual property.
-However, I'm happy to discuss concepts and collaborations if contacted.
+I'm a machine learning researcher and practitioner specializing in probabilistic approaches, information theory, and statistical signal processing.
+My work leverages these techniques to develop innovative machine learning algorithms.
+I'm also deeply interested in ML Ops – the robust, scalable productionization of machine learning models, bridging the gap between academic concepts and real-world software systems.

+Here's a look at my current projects, interests, and past work.
+While some recent code repositories may be private (pending publication or IP reasons), I welcome discussions and potential collaborations.

 ------